wcps.model¶

 Encode a coverage to some

-method if it isn’t provided here.
+data_format.
+The data format must be specified with theto(format)method if it isn’t provided here.
 Optionally format parameters can be specified to customize the encoding process.- Parameters:

 - Return type: